© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Weigh House, French Street is a scheduled monument protected by Historic England under reference 1001893.
 View the official record →

-The Weigh House, French Street is a timber-framed building of sixteenth-century origin located in Hampshire.
+The Weigh House on French Street is a timber-framed structure of medieval origin located in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001893.

 The Weigh House, French Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001893.